orsanakbaba/brein-time-utilities/README.md

      if it is zero => done, otherwise => erase the fields in between and reset to zero or null
 ```

+## Miscellaneous
+The current implementation of the library offers the following additional utilities:
+- `com.brein.time.expressions.Exp4JTemporalExpressionEvaluator` (since 1.7.0)

+### Temporal Expression Evaluator
+With version 1.7.0 of the library a new feature was added, which enables developers to evaluate "temporal" expressions.
+In general, a `TemporalExpression` can be understood as a formel expression (i.e., a formula), which contains temporal
+elements, e.g., `now() + 4h`.
+The syntax of the expression may depend on the underlying implementation, thus it is
+recommended to have a closer look at the provided documentation (for the selected implementation).

+The following concrete implementations are currently available:
+- [Exp4JTemporalExpressionEvaluator](docs/Exp4JTemporalExpressionEvaluator.md), which is based on the [exp4j](https://github.com/fasseg/exp4j) library